sraeisi/MachineLearning_Physics/README.md

 Classes
 ===

-We have our sessions on Saturday and Monday, 5-6.30 PM Tehran time (GMT+3:30).
+We have our sessions on Saturday and Monday, 15-16.30 Tehran time (GMT+3:30).

 The course is presented on online and the link of the class is: